Skip to main content

 })

-Key Difference: Plugin methods get raw metadata/attributes, template scripts get processed token values.
+Key Difference: Plugin methods get raw metadata/attributes, component scripts get processed token values.

 Page-Level Plugins #

 Page-level plugins use lifecycle hooks to modify the final HTML output.
-They work across all pages and templates.
+They work across all pages and components.

 How Page-Level Plugins Work #